• Skip to primary navigation

 Recipe Tips

-• For best results, use chicken breasts that are roughly the same size to ensure they cook evenly.
+• Chicken Pieces: Use chicken breasts that are roughly the same size to ensure they cook evenly.

 Variations & Substitutions

-• Add a kick of heat by sprinkling in some cayenne pepper to the sauce or a bit of red chili flake.
+• Make it Spicy: Add a kick of heat by sprinkling in some cayenne pepper or a bit of red chili flake along with the other seasonings.

 Storage